SebastianArriagada/general-notes/interview-questions.md

 ## 9. Tell Me About a Time You Demonstrated Leadership Skills.
 I was part of the student center at covid times in my university days.
 I formed a work team to manage student difficulties like the absence of internet connections, the necessity of a laptop for study, or problems with professors.
 I made a questionary for knowing the situation of all the mining faculty, estimating the necessary resources, and thus proposing a solution to the rector.
 We reached that our faculty gave scholarships to pay the internet of classmates with resources problem and that the university put to disposition computers to pass to some students during the pandemic.
 I really liked the worked made

+## 11. Tell Me About a Time You Made a Mistake.
+In one project I needed a GPU for the real-time processing of a model.
+My mistake was to start to develop the model without confirmation from the customer of the hardware disponibility because they said at the beginning that they can put what we would need.
+But almost at the final of my development, they said me that it was not possible, and they only have a CPU.
+So, I had to change the type of model and change the technologies used.
+In the beginning, I tried to manage this by myself, but I learned the power of communication, I told the problem to my boss and colleagues.
+With my boss, we talked with the customer and we update the new dates and my colleagues gave me advice for the new development.
+Finally, the project was delivered on the stipulated dates and with a good customer feedback

 ## 5. hen you’re balancing multiple projects, how do you keep yourself organized?
 1. If it's possible, I like to measure the projects and tasks with my team on what is important and what is urgent.
 In this way, I can start with the most important and urgent things, and going fulfilling the rest according on this rank.
 2. In parallel, I like to put myself dates of fulfillment.
 Hopefully, less than final fulfill date, for what, in case of having any problem or delay, to be able to report it and take some measurements so as not to fail with the delivery of the product and not fail with the customer